emrgnt-cmplxty/fermi/docs/docs/sdk/rust/intro.md

 source $HOME/.cargo/env
 ```

 Then, add the `wasm32-unknown-unknown` toolchain.
-This toolchain is required because the contracts that we will build will be compiled to [Wasm](https://webassembly.org/) to run on the Axion blockchain.
+This toolchain is required because the contracts that we will build will be compiled to [Wasm](https://webassembly.org/) to run on the Fermi blockchain.

 ```bash
 rustup target add wasm32-unknown-unknown